 Nobody could even begin to comprehend how such a tragedy could befall the respected and well-liked head of a business as benign and main-street as a telephone company.
 At the time, St. Louis was known as the "Bomb Capital of the Country" but this was beyond the pale.

 An hour earlier, when the three men had driven into the parking lot where the explosion took place, the lot was full of cars and there were no empty parking spots.
-Mr Lucier saw a car leaving and noticed a man he knew, Theodore F. Schwartz, an attorney, was driving it.
-The two men waved at each other and Lucier parked in the spot Mr Schwartz had just driven out of.
-The attorney almost never left in his car for lunch but on this day, he did.
+Mr Lucier saw a car leaving and noticed a man he knew, Theodore F. Schwartz, an attorney who's office was nearby, was driving it.
+The two men waved at each other and Lucier parked in the spot Mr Schwartz had just Left.
+The attorney usually ate locally and almost never left in his car for lunch.
+But on this day, he did.

 Both of the cars were black, both had a mobile telephone antenna and both had a four-digit license plate.

 After the car was parked, the three men went into the restaurant.
-A businessman looking for an empty space in the parking lot saw a man sitting behind the wheel of Lucier's black Cadillac.
+Another businessman looking for an empty space in the parking lot saw a man sitting behind the wheel of Lucier's black Cadillac.
 The door was open slightly and the man's foot dangled outside.
-The businessman said, "It looked like the man was working underneath the dashboard."
-After the businessman found a parking space, he walked past the Cadillac the man inside pulled his foot inside, shut the door and sat there.
+Later, the businessman told investigators, "It looked like the man was working underneath the dashboard."
+After the businessman found a parking space, he walked past the Cadillac again and the man pulled his foot inside, shut the door and sat there.

 Continental Telephone offered a $50,000 reward for information leading to the arrest and conviction of those responsible for Lucier's death and authorities interviewed hundreds of persons but no progress was made.

-There was a litany of characters and schemes involved in this story, small time con men, phoney banks in the English channel and Panama, a scam against the city of New Orleans, syndicate bosses such as Anthony "Tony G" Giordano, boss of the St. Louis Mafia and even New Orleans District Attorney Jim Garrison.
+There was a litany of characters and schemes involved in this story, small time con men, phoney banks in the English channel islands and Panama, a scam against the city of New Orleans, syndicate bosses such as Anthony 'Tony G' Giordano, boss of the St. Louis Mafia and even New Orleans District Attorney Jim Garrison.

 The incident made headlines for a few days but was soon forgotten by the general public.
 The company continued to grow and was eventually merged with GT&E to become the largest independent telephone company in the US.

-He knew presidents, financiers and major figures in show biz and the arts--including Carl Sandburg, George Gershwin, Dorothy Parker and Milton Berle.
+He knew presidents, financiers and major figures in show business and the arts--including Carl Sandburg, George Gershwin, Dorothy Parker and Milton Berle.

 It is truly amazing how, on a warm summer's day, such a story can arise out of middle America.
 It touched so many lives, involved so much intrigue and affected so many people from both sides of the social spectrum.